ReScience/ReScience-submission/article/article.md

 The data are available as an Excel file supplement to [an Ecology Letters publication](http://onlinelibrary.wiley.com/doi/10.1111/j.1461-0248.2009.01391.x/abstract) @Beninca2009.
 The Excel file contains several datasheets.
 Two were particularly important, as they are the source of the raw data (one contains original species abundances, the one with the nutrient concentrations).
 We saved these two datasheets as comma separated value (csv) text files.
 In the code associated with this reproduction, these data files are read from the associated github repository.

 Another datasheet in the Ecology Letters supplement contains transformed variables (we also saved this as csv file, in order to use it in this reproduction).
 We also received a dataset direct from Steve Ellner, see below for details.

+The original species abundance data contained errors (e.g., a few numerica values had a comma in place of a period as the decimal separator) that suggested that this was not the exact version of the dataset used in the original article, or that this was the exact dataset, but with errors corrected.

 ## Reproduction environment